CrossBreezeNL/crossmodel/README.md

 You can work on CrossModel from within a Dev Container.
 The best way to do so is create a new Dev Container and cloning the repository in there.
 For instructions please consult [this](https://code.visualstudio.com/docs/devcontainers/containers#_quick-start-open-a-git-repository-or-github-pr-in-an-isolated-container-volume) page.

+Short steps:

+1. Install Docker with WSL 2 engine enabled.
+1. In VS Code press [CTRL] + [SHIFT] + [P] and type 'Dev Container: Clone Repository in Container Volume...' and press [Enter].
+1. Enter the current repository URL and press [Enter].
+Now the dev container will be created with the Git repository cloned in it (faster then cloned locally in Windows).

 ## Packaging

 To package the application use